Haapamäki railway station: Construction

 Haapamäki railway station was built over a two-year period, from 1880 to 1882.
 At the same time, construction was being started on a rail line between Tampere and Vaasa.
 Originally, the area around the station was sparsely populated wilderness, but a village quickly sprung up around the station.
 Beautiful log buildings were built for the stationmaster, the railway guard and other railway personnel.
-At the same time, some of the people building the station settled down permanently in the village and built themselves houses.
+Some of the people building the station also settled down permanently in the village and built themselves houses.
 The railway enticed merchants to the town as it offered them a substantial shipping advantage.
-By the time trains started rolling through the village in 1882, a village with several dozen houses had sprung up around the station.
+By the time trains started rolling through the station in 1882, a village with several dozen houses had sprung up around the station.
 Haapamäki never saw any major industry roll into town, as there were no rapids nearby that could be used to generate energy; nor were there any major waterways nearby that could be used for transporting timber to the station.